 Leasehold homes: responsibilities for repairs

-The leaseholder is usually responsible for repairs inside their flat.
+You are usually responsible for repairs inside your flat.

 This includes: